Maximum Agreement Linear Predictors: Introduction

-Their formula was developed to maximize the $\CCC$ between the two OCT measurements.
-In the current paper, we extend this idea of using the CCC to develop a predictor (or, a conversion formula, in the case of \citet{APDS:2011}'s setting) of $Y$ based on $X$, which may be multi-dimensional.
-That is, we consider predictors $\tilde{Y}(X)$ of $Y$, based on $X$, in some function class $\mathcal{H}$, such as the class of linear predictors in $X$.
-Then the goal is to find the optimal predictor $\tilde{Y}^\star\in\mathcal{H}$ that maximizes the $\CCC$ between $Y$ and $\tilde{Y}$.
-Since $\CCC$ is a measure of agreement, the resulting optimal predictor is called a maximum agreement predictor in the class $\mathcal{H}$, called the MAP$_\mathcal{H}$.
-When $\mathcal{H}$ is the class of all possible predictors with finite variance, we simply call MAP$_\mathcal{H}$ as the MAP.
-In particular, if $\mathcal{H}$ is the class of linear predictors, say $\mathcal{H}_{\txt{LP}}$, then the predictor will be called the maximum agreement linear predictor (MALP).
-For a simple linear case with one-dimensional $X$, so $\mathcal{H}_{SLP} = \{\tilde{Y}:\ \tilde{Y}(x) = \alpha + x\beta\}$, the resulting MALP provides a comparable form to the classical least-squares linear predictor $\tilde{Y}^\dagger$, which is the linear predictor $\tilde{Y}(X) = \alpha + \beta X$ minimizing the mean-squared prediction error (MSPE): $\tilde{Y} \mapsto E[(Y-\tilde{Y}(X))^2]$, where expectation is with respect to the joint distribution of $(Y,X)$.
-When the parameters are known, these two predictors, for an $X$ that is one-dimensional, are given by
+Their formula aimed to maximize the $\CCC$ between the two OCT measurements.
+The idea of using the CCC to develop a predictor (or, a conversion formula, in the case of \citet{APDS:2011}'s setting) was studied in \citet{BKLLP:2022} for the case where the joint probability distribution of $(Y,X)$ is completely known, that is, the functional form of the distribution is known and there are no unknown parameters.
+Thus, given a class of predictors $\mathcal{H}=\{\tilde{Y}(X):E[\tilde{Y}^2(X)]<\infty\}$, an optimal predictor $\tilde{Y}^\star\in\mathcal{H}$ was developed to maximize the $\CCC$ between $Y$ and $\tilde{Y}$.
+Since $\CCC$ is a measure of agreement, the resulting predictor was called a maximum agreement predictor in the class $\mathcal{H}$, called the MAP$_\mathcal{H}$, or simply MAP.

-where $\Sgn(a) = \{-1, 0, +1\}$ according to whether $a \{<,=,>\} 0$, respectively. {In \citet{FH:2014}, the form of the MALP in (\ref{SIMPLE_CASE}) has appeared as a mapping from the space of values of a source instrument to the equivalent space of values of a target instrument in a health science setting.} {We also mention} that the MALP form in (\ref{SIMPLE_CASE}) has been previously obtained in regression settings under different geometrical motivations: geometric mean regression (see \citet{DY:1997}), least-triangle regression (see \citet{BSE:1988}), or reduced major-axis regression (see, \citet{KH:1950,Smit:2009}).
+In the current paper, we consider the situation where the joint probability distribution of $(Y,X)$ is known only to belong to the class of joint distributions with finite fourth moments, or its functional form is known but there are unknown finite-dimensional parameters.
+We aim to examine the statistical properties of the estimator of the maximum agreement predictor, specifically the maximum agreement {\em linear} predictor (MALP).
+Thus, this paper extends the results in \citet{BKLLP:2022} to the realistic setting where the joint distribution of $(Y,X)$ is not known, or if its functional form is known, there still are unknown parameters. {However, it still does {\em not} fully extends \citet{BKLLP:2022} since this paper deals only with {\em linear} predictors.}